Tarek Atoui: WITHIN (2016)

-The Ground (2017, ongoing)
+The Ground (2017 - ongoing)

 The Ground is the result of Tarek Atoui's trips and investigations over a period of 5 years around the agricultural environment of Pearl River Delta (Guangdong, China).
 This research resulted, in collaboration with musicians and instrument makers, in a series of instruments presented at Mirrored Gardens (Guangzhou, China) in 2017.
 Each instrument has its own approach of being activated and all together they can be played autonomously in different sound situations to be experienced individually by each listener.

 Each presentation of The Ground is punctuated with invitations to musicians and composers to activate and play the instruments in an experimental conversation to find new musical gestures and enrich the soundscape.

 In 2018 the project was presented in the exhibition The Ground, from the Land to the Sea at the NTU CCA Singapore.
 At this occasion a new series of porcelain and ceramic discs were created.
-The exhibition also featured selected instruments from The Reverse Collection and WITHIN.
+The exhibition also featured selected instruments from the Reverse Collection and WITHIN.
 Additionally, the presentation in Singapore offered the opportunity for Tarek Atoui to complete his sound collection I/E with recordings of the Singapore shores, local harbors and waterfronts in cooperation with Éric La Casa, composer and sound artist.
-In 2019 The Ground is presented at the 58th Venice Biennale, in the International Art Exhibition May You Live In Interesting Times.
+In 2019 The Ground is presented at the 58th Venice Biennale, in the International Art Exhibition May You Live in Interesting Times.
 For this exhibition, the instruments play autonomously in a composition constantly fed by their own sounds and vibrations, creating immersive soundscapes and engaging the act of listening.

+Water's Witness (2023 - 2024)

+In late 2023, Atoui held a presentation at Museum of Contemporary Art Australia in Sydney, Australia.
+The art installation featured sculptures in conjunction with multiple sounds and recordings to create an interlinked relationship between sound and history.
+Sounds of the sea and underwater sounds were recorded by field specialists, musicians such as Chris Watson and Éric La Casa.

+"The exhibition was accompanied by a new publication designed by Goda Budvytytė and published by the MCA Australia.
+The fourth in a series documenting Waters’ Witness, the publication is created with Atoui’s long-term collaborator, Alexandre Guirkinger, and incorporates an evocative photo essay by the French photographer, as well as a foreword by MCA Australia Director Suzanne Cotter".
+The sandstone sculptures and sea sounds were inspired by Australian nature, specifically by the Port Botany area and Sydney Harbour.
+The aim of the presentation was to showcase the connection between industrialization, nature and society.